benjaminfoo/Architect/readme.md

 <br>

 #### Planned features
-This is a list of planned features for later development - this will take some time however
+This list contains all the features planned for later development, recommended by myself or the community:

+- custom crafting systems
-- custom constructions, or existing constructions with custom actions / usages
+- custom constructions / entities, or existing with custom actions / usages
-- define further custom entities
+- custom entities for the generation of resources
-- resource / cost management
+- resource / cost management system (for spending and recieving groschen w constructions)
-- spawn npcs
+- spawn setups with relations to npcs or items
+- make torches & lights toggleable
+- trigger / buttons
+- preview for constructions
+- gizmo / mode for rotation, translation of the constructions
+- siege invasions
-- spawn items
+- ...

 <br>

 ### Changelog
-This list contains all changes during development - the versions should be compatible to each other, maybe - already created entities wont be affected.
+This list contains all changes happened during development - the versions should be compatible to each other (maybe) - already created entities wont be affected.

 ```
-Remember
 - Alpha versions (a) are unstable and in subject of larger changes - expect bugs.
 - Beta versions are more stable and in subject of smaller bugfixes - expect less bugs :).

-Version 0.5.1b - dev
-- updated available constructions
+changelog 0.5.2b
-- added keybinding fallback
+- added fallback keybinding
-- limited user to only remove his own constructions
+- limited user to only remove his own constructions (no more deleted doors, ... or dogs)
-- updated documentation
+- added deletion lock for entities (by pressing 'O' you're locking the currently faced entity, which makes it undeleteable, press again to retoggle the state)
+- updated construction-types, construction-set (its now possible to build a water generators or different kind of ovens)
+- updated console commands (allows selection of the first, last or n-th entity from available constructions)
+- the functionalities / mechanics of constructions now work on saved/loaded games
+- updated console commands, refactored almost entire project, updated docs :)

 Version 0.5.1a
 - increased compatibility with other modifications

 Version 0.5a
+- added basic custom crafting system (this only works with constructions created by the player)
-- added useable entities (like chairs, benches, beds, etc.)
+- added useable entities (like chairs, beds, benches, etc.)
-- added custom actions and new entities (generator, cooking)
+- updates of custom actions and entities
-- added basic custom crafting system
 - refactored project, upgraded entity-model, controller, utils, documentation etc.
 - removed invalid references from assets